 -Assistance in moving to toilet facilities if required.

 -Where a disabled person or person with reduced mobility is assisted by an accompanying person, the air carrier will make

 -all reasonable efforts to give such person a seat next to the disabled person or person with reduced mobility.

 Author's opinion: I make reference to the last provision of Annex II.
-I am a firm believer of the mandatory seating assignment rule.
-Legislators across the world must make it mandatory for airlines to provide sequential seating arrangements (persons seated next to each other) in the following cases: carer of person with disabilities irrespective of the age; parent/legal guardian of a minor under the age of 16.
+I am a firm believer in the mandatory seating assignment rule.
+Legislators across the world must make it mandatory for airlines to provide sequential seating arrangements (persons seated next to each other) in the following cases: carer of a person with disabilities irrespective of the age; parent/legal guardian of a minor under the age of 16.